MY LITTLE PONY: FRIENDSHIP IS MAGIC

 RESEARCH: NO HORSIN' AROUND

 In addition to working closely with Hasbro, I watched every episode of the show (thank you, Netflix), and conducted research by looking at previous Pony materials (tablet apps, fan sites) to get a sense of the characters and the stories, as well as what fans expected.

 DESIGN & DEVELOPMENT PROCESS: SERVING THE FANS

-My New Zealand development team was 16 hours ahead of me while I was based in NYC; however, despite the extreme time zone difference, I worked late hours in order to coordinate with the team and work together in real-time.
-I worked closely with the lead game designers to design the macro objectives based on the premise of the first few episodes of Season 1 (which pit the ponies against the evil mare Nightmare Moon).
+I worked closely with the lead game designers, designing the macro objectives based on the premise of the first several episodes of Season 1 (which pit the ponies against the evil mare Nightmare Moon).
 I also wrote the dialogue, quest text, Pony bios, and item descriptions.